Strasmore Research

 What share of options volume is 0DTE?

-Measured across the whole US options tape, contracts traded on their own expiry day accounted for 34.3% of June 2026's volume — 506.3 million of 1477.9 million contracts.
+Across the US options tape, contracts traded on their own expiry day were 34.3% of June 2026's volume, 506.3 million of 1477.9 million contracts.
 On Monday, July 6, 2026, the same-day share printed 38.8%.

 Are 0DTE options riskier than longer-dated options?